Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Shared = reusable across multiple apps**

-### Question #3
+### Question #4 💩💩💩

-HOTSPOT You need to create deployment files for an Azure Kubernetes Service (AKS) cluster.
+You need to create deployment files for an Azure Kubernetes Service (AKS) cluster.

 The deployments must meet the provisioning storage requirements shown in the following table.